openaps/docs/docs/docs/While You Wait For Gear/preferences-and-safety-settings.md

 Note: The next two variables `max_daily_safety_multiplier` and `current_basal_safety_multiplier` work together, along with your pump's max basal rate setting (set on your pump), as a safety setting for your loop. **The system will use whichever of these three values is the lowest, at any given time, as the ceiling for the temp basal rates it will set.** So, if your pump’s max basal is 1.0u, but 3x your highest daily basal or 4x your current basal would be higher, the system will not set any temps higher than 1.0u, even if it thinks you need more insulin.
 On the flip side, if your 4x current multiplier says you can have max 1.6u/hr and your pump's max basal is 2u/hr; the maximum set temp at that time will be 1.6u/hr.

-If  the recommended basal rate setting (as determined in [`oref0/lib/determine-basal/determine-basal.js`](https://github.com/openaps/oref0/blob/master/lib/determine-basal/determine-basal.js)), the *pump-loop.log* will report:
+If  the  basal rate setting recommended by OpenAPS (as determined in [`oref0/lib/determine-basal/determine-basal.js`](https://github.com/openaps/oref0/blob/master/lib/determine-basal/determine-basal.js)) exceeds either

+* the user's max basal rate setting (which is set in the user's pump),
+* `max_daily_safety_multiplier` \* the maximum basal rate (as specified by the basal rates programmed in the user's pump), or
+* `current_basal_safety_multiplier` \* the user's current basal rate (as specified by the basal rate programmed in the user's pump), then

+then the following message will be reported to the *pump-loop.log*:

 "adj. req. rate: X.X to maxSafeBasal: Y.Y"

-This is also reported in the Nightscout OpenAPS pill (which pops up a detailed message about recent OpenAPS activity if you hover your mouse over the OpenAPS pill):
+You can also view this message in the Nightscout OpenAPS pill (which pops up a detailed message about recent OpenAPS activity if you hover your mouse over the OpenAPS pill):

 ![max safe basal message](../Images/max-safe-basal.jpg)